cs340-24/color_sort/proposal_draft.md

  else is new to Godot.
 None of us has expierence with mobile app development.

 ## section 5: project management
-* who's working on what and when
-* weekly schedule for tasks and deadlines
+* Weekly schedule for tasks and deadlines on seperate file.
 * We will meet as a group every Monday 3-5 P.M
 * Our game color sort should have no constraints ethically nor legally, it is just a simple mobile game.
 * Required Resources: Godot